wenduocheng/L2G/README.md

 ```

 # Citation

-If you use L2G in your research, please consider citing our work:
+If you find this work useful, please consider citing our paper:

- To be added
+> To be added